Responsibility at Papula-Nevinpat

 We respect green values and constantly develop our business towards more environmentally friendly solutions.
 We contribute to a cleaner future by seeking to minimize our effect on the environment.
 Our head office in Helsinki is fully digitized, which means that all our case files are in digital form and no papers are archived.
 We also aim towards a paperless office.

 We encourage our personnel to use public transportation instead of private motoring.
 We offer our personnel commuter benefit via public transportation in the form of a loadable travel card.
 We also offer our employees a possibility to telecommute from home to minimize commuting.
 In addition, we use waste sorting at our offices.

 We consider our personnel as the most important resource in our business.
 We respect our employees and constantly develop our directorship and internal processes to offer our employees a more pleasant, more inspiring and safer working environment.

 We also cherish the work-life balance in our company and understand the importance of rest and relaxation in coping with work.
-We offer our employees an extra holiday – a Papula-Nevinpat day off – each year to emphasize the importance of spending time with family and other close people around you.
+We have been offering our employees an extra holiday – a Papula-Nevinpat day off – to emphasize the importance of spending time with family and other close people around you.

 Papula-Nevinpat is an Equal Opportunity Employer.
 This means that we do not discriminate against any employee or job applicant because of race, color, religion, national origin, sex, physical or mental disability, or age.
 All our personnel, including teams of patent and trademark attorneys, lawyers, and paralegals, include people of different nationalities, genders, religions, ages and backgrounds.